 Combine your interest in Hebrew, Travel, and Judaism on this once-in-a-lifetime experience in Israel.
 Take this epic journey with your immersive Hebrew-speaking community of teens, as you spend four weeks exploring Israel and deepening your Hebrew knowledge.
 Thanks to the generosity of our community, there is a $3,000 subsidy for OSRUI families and members of URJ congregations in the Midwest.

 Expand your comfort zone and make a difference.
-Volunteer and immerse yourself in a new community in Central America, Israel and throughout North America as you learn about the people and culture of these communities.
+Volunteer and immerse yourself in a new community in Israel and throughout North America as you learn about the people and culture of these communities.
 Be a change-maker through Mitzvah Corps’ unique hands-on experiences.